Dayparting: Weekends

 In North America, not many new programs air on Saturday nights, with the focus more on movies, reruns and sports.
 This is largely due to the increasing status of Saturday prime time as a "death slot", which led most American broadcast networks to abandon first-run scripted fare on that night by the mid-2000s.
 In Canada, CBC Television has historically aired Saturday night NHL ice hockey nationally under the title Hockey Night in Canada, dating back to the early days of radio.
 Other Canadian networks use the Saturday night slot to meet Canadian content quotas (a practice colloquially known as the "Canadian content").
-The U.S.-based Fox network established a permanent sports block on Saturday night in 2012, carrying a range of sports including Pac-12 Conference Fox College Football, Major League Baseball on Fox, NASCAR on Fox and the Fox UFC on a periodic basis with reruns airing when sports events are not scheduled (this block displaced Fox's long-running reality series Cops from its time slot of over two decades); ABC carries Saturday Night Football during the fall, then switches to a mix of NBA on ABC, movies, news magazines and prime time reruns for the rest of the year.
+The U.S.-based Fox network established a permanent sports block on Saturday night in 2012, carrying a range of sports including Pac-12 Conference Fox College Football, Major League Baseball on Fox, NASCAR on Fox and the Fox UFC on a periodic basis with reruns airing when sports events are not scheduled (this block displaced Fox's reality series Cops from its time slot of over two decades); ABC carries Saturday Night Football during the fall, then switches to a mix of NBA on ABC, movies, news magazines and prime time reruns for the rest of the year.

 In the U.S., late night programming on Saturday features one prominent sketch comedy show, NBC's Saturday Night Live, while other stations carry syndicated reruns.
 Sunday evening is generally treated as a regular weeknight, with popular prime time programs airing.
 In the United States and Canada, prime time network programs start one hour earlier on Sunday evenings (6:00 or 7:00 p.m., depending on the time zone) than on Monday through Saturdays, an exception to the since-repealed Prime Time Access Rule as part of a 1975 revision that allowed networks to program the time slot on Sundays.
 No network programming currently airs in the Sunday late night slot.